17 Protein-Packed Dinners for Muscle Building and Weight Loss

 Nutrition: 308 calories, 5 g fat (0.5 g saturated fat), 790 mg sodium, 30 g carbs (1 g fiber, 5 g sugar), 34 g protein

 Who doesn’t love finger food?
-Save on calories and carbs by wrapping your ground turkey in crunchy, fresh lettuce.
+This high-protein recipe saves you calories and carbs by wrapping the ground turkey in crunchy, fresh lettuce.
 We love that this blogger sneaks in some extra veggies by bulking up the turkey with sauteed crimini mushrooms.
 They add great texture as well as a good dose of immune-boosting vitamin D.

 Get the recipe from Recipe Runner.